kilpkonn/msc-thesis/main.typ

 High number of suggestions are caused by those crates using only few primitive types, mostly integers.
 For example in C it is common to return errors, indexes and sometimes even pointers as integers.
 Yet C's application binary interface (ABI) is the only stable ABI Rust has.
-Foreign function interface (FFI) crates are wrappers around C ABI and therefore often use integer types for most operations.
+Foreign function interface (FFI) crates are wrappers around C ABI and therefore often use integer types for many operations.

-Searching for an integer however is not very useful as most functions in C return integers which all fit to the hole based on type.
+Searching for an integer however is not very useful as many functions in C return integers which all fit to the hole based on type.
 For example the amount of terms found per hole reaches 300 already at depth 0 as there are many integer constants that all fit most holes.
 This means that there is a fundamental limitation of our algorithm when writing C-like code in Rust and working with FFI crates.
 As the point of FFI crates is to serve as a wrapper around C code so that other crates wouldn't have to we are not very concerned with the poor performance of term search in FFI crates.